Cerebral amyloid angiopathy: Diagnosis

 MRI showing low signal foci in cerebral amyloid angiopathy.
-Conventional gradient echo T2*-weighted image (left, TE=20ms), susceptibility weighted image (SWI) and SWI phase image (center and right, respectively, TE=40ms) at 1.5 Tesla.
+Conventional gradient echo T2*-weighted image (left, TE=20ms), susceptibility weighted image (SWI), and SWI phase image (center and right, respectively, TE=40ms) at 1.5 tesla.

-CAA can only be definitively diagnosed by a post-mortem autopsy.
-Biopsies can play a role in diagnosing probable cases.
-When no tissue is available for biopsy, the Boston criteria are used to determine probable CAA cases from MRI or CT scan data.
-The Boston Criteria require evidence of multiple lobar or cortical hemorrhages to label a patient as probably having CAA.
+Diagnosis of CAA in living patients is improving, but definitive diagnosis requires examination of the brain at autopsy.
+In rare cases, biopsy can play a role in diagnosing probable cases.
+When no tissue is available for microscopic examination, the Boston criteria are used to determine probable CAA cases from MRI or CT scan data.
+The Boston Criteria for diagnosis are based largely on specific findings on MRI, including lobar hemorrhage and/or cortical microbleeds, cortical superficial siderosis, and often a characteristic non-bleed sign such as spotty white matter hyperintensities.
 Susceptibility weighted imaging has been proposed as a tool for identifying CAA-related microhemorrhages.

 Imaging

-Cerebral amyloid angiopathy can be presented with lobar intracerebral hemorrhage or microbleeds in the brain.
-The bleeding usually occurs on the surfaces of the brain in contrast with intracranial haemorrhage due to high blood pressure which occurs in deep locations of the brain such as basal ganglia and pons.
-In lobar intracerebral bleed, computed tomography (CT) scan would show hyperdense haemorrhage area and hypodense odema around the haemorrhagic site.

-MRI sequence of gradient echo and susceptibility weighted imaging (SWI) are useful in detecting microbleeds and deposition of iron on the brain cortex (cortical superficial siderosis).
+Cerebral amyloid angiopathy can present with lobar intracerebral hemorrhage or microbleeds in the brain.
+The bleeding usually occurs on the surfaces of the brain in contrast with intracranial haemorrhage due to high blood pressure, which occurs in deep locations of the brain such as basal ganglia and pons.
+In a lobar intracerebral bleed, computed tomography (CT) scan would show a hyperdense haemorrhage area and hypodense oedema around the haemorrhagic site.MRI sequences of gradient echo and susceptibility weighted imaging (SWI) are useful in detecting microbleeds and deposition of iron on the brain cortex (cortical superficial siderosis).
 Other MRI indicators of CAA include white matter hyperintensities and cortical thinning.

 Management

 The aim in cerebral amyloid angiopathy is to treat the symptoms, as there is no current cure.
-Physical, occupational and/or speech therapy may be helpful in the management of this condition.
+Physical, occupational, and/or speech therapy may be helpful in the management of this condition.